arushsharma24/glyphly/README.md

 <img src="https://github.com/arushsharma24/glyphly/assets/46960231/495ef90e-cdc7-45ca-b8a8-ae44c82bfed8.png" width="270" height="600">

 ### Plans
- - [ ] Be able to toggle Glyphs A and B with a button from the app
+ - [ ] Build the app to a usable apk (get API key first)
+ - [ ] Figure out the workings/shortcomings of the toggle, animate etc functions.
- - [ ] Attempt to control a glyph from the
+ - [x] Attempt to control a glyph from the app
  - [x] Import the Glyphs SDK properly and connect to the Glyphs service.
  - [x] Build an android app and run it on my device